-This melt in your mouth cut out sugar cookie recipe yields soft, buttery cookies with a slightly crisp edge and a delicate hint of almond.
-You may have just stumbled upon the BEST easy to follow recipe which even includes no chill time.
-These simple sugar cookies are ready in under 20 minutes for you to decorate or enjoy plain while cozying up with a nice cup of tea or some holiday hot chocolate!
+This melt in your mouth cut out sugar cookie recipe (no chill time!!) yields soft, buttery cookies with a slightly crisp edge and a delicate hint of almond.
+You may have just stumbled upon the BEST, easy to follow, chewy sugar cookies recipe.

 What are sugar cookies?

 There’s a reason why tried and true cut out Christmas cookies remain a fan favorite.
-This centuries-old cookie is made with only a handful of ingredients.
+This centuries-old cookie is made with only a handful of ingredients and it’s the best sugar cookie recipe for cut-outs.
 It consists of butter, sugar, flour, eggs, and vanilla, or in this case almond extract.
 A simple cookie that delivers on taste and function!

-- Salted butter – Softened.
+- Salted butter -Softened.
 To cut down on prep time, keep the butter at room temperature earlier on (at least 20 minutes) before starting.
+You can also use unsalted butter but will need to ad in about a ½ teaspoon of salt to season.

 - Granulated sugar – Because, sugar cookies.